HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 {{ figure_markup(
   caption="Uncompressed `wasm-opt` savings.",
   description="Bar chart showing savings from running `wasm-opt` on the same datasets, but this time without Brotli.
-10% and 25% shows an insignificant or no improvement of 0 kilobytes on desktop and mobile, median shows an improvement of 12 KB on both, 90% shows improvements of almost 100 KB on desktop and 45 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=270629181&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",
+10 percentiles and 25 percentiles shows an insignificant or no improvement of 0 kilobytes on desktop and mobile, median shows an improvement of 12 KB on both, 90percentiles shows improvements of almost 100 KB on desktop and 45 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=270629181&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",